djwglpuppy/node-mysqhelper/README.md

 # MySqlHELPER

-A Class Created in CoffeeScript that makes working with felixge's [node-mysql] (https://github.com/felixge/node-mysql) a little easier (I think / hope)
+A class created in CoffeeScript that makes working with felixge's [node-mysql] (https://github.com/felixge/node-mysql) a little easier (I think / hope)

-To get the most out of this module, I highly recommend you use it in conjunction with CoffeeScript (especially for extending classes)
+To get the most out of this module, I highly recommend you use it in conjunction with CoffeeScript (especially for extending classes).
+This module will still work fine with Regular JS.

 ##Installation